harivinod0618/article-hub/README.md

 Regular users are prompted to complete their profile before accessing content.

-Admins and users are redirected appropriately after login.
+Admins and users are redirected appropriately after login